-This one-pot cheeseburger rice soup is creamy, flavorful, and so so tasty.
-It's kind of like Hamburger Helper but in soup form and without all of the crap.
-I used rice instead of a roux to create a thick base, so it is flourless and totally gluten-free.
+This one-pot hamburger rice soup is creamy, flavorful, and so so tasty.
+It's kind of like Hamburger Helper but in soup form.
 Best of all, it only takes a little over half an hour to make, so it's perfect for a lazy weeknight in.

 This cheeseburger rice soup is made in one pot, so it's super easy and there's minimal cleanup.
 It's a great fall and winter comfort meal and makes the BEST leftovers.

-Step 2: Add ground beef and cook 6 to 7 minutes or until cooked through.
-Then add the garlic to the pot and cook for an additional minute.
+Step 2: Add the ground beef, spices, and garlic to the pot and cook for 6 to 7 minutes, or until the beef is cooked through.
 Drain any excess grease.

-Step 3: Add the rice, part of the beef broth, milk, and spices.
-Stir to combine, then allow the soup to come to a boil and cook until the rice is tender, about 15 minutes.
+Step 3: Add the rice, beef broth, and bay leaves.
+Stir to combine, then allow the soup to come to a boil and cook until the rice is nearly tender, about 15 minutes.